dalibo/pgsql-resource-agent/README.md

 allowing only one failover then wait for an administrator action.
 It only shows Pacemaker where the master instance is located.
 Should a failover occurs, it will promote the slave on the designated node.

 Supports PostgreSQL 9.0 and more.

+After leaving in this repository for some time, the multistate agent ``pgsqlms`` has acquired its own identity!
+See: https://github.com/dalibo/PAF

+The development effort is currently geared towards PAF and activity on ``pgsql-resource-agent`` is reduced to the minimum.
+We recommend you to use PAF in priority.

 ## Description